wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 See the previous entry.
 Missing graphics and such are common symptoms of non-standard HTML preceding the image, causing TCPDF to simply stop processing the input data.

+= Non-English characters (Cyrillic, etc.) are shown as "?" in the PDF.
+What's wrong?

+The default fonts used are Helvetica, which is not a Unicode font.
+To avoid downloading the entire font package (such as a DejaVu font), try Arial Unicode.
+You may set this in the options panel, under PDF Formatting Options.

 = Where do I go to report a problem? =

 You may either use the WordPress Plugin page for WP Post to PDF Enhanced, or the official support page on my blog: http://www.2rosenthals.net/wordpress/help/general-help/wp-post-to-pdf-enhanced/ .